IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

 Parameters
 ----------

+  name (True, str, None)
+    (Required for new resource) The load balancer's name.

+  description (False, str, None)
+    Description of a load balancer.

   type (False, str, PUBLIC)
     Specifies if a load balancer is public or private

-  subnets (True, list, None)
-    (Required for new resource) The subnet where this Load Balancer will be provisioned.

-  ssl_ciphers (False, list, None)
-    None

-  description (False, str, None)
-    Description of a load balancer.

-  use_system_public_ip_pool (False, bool, None)
-    in public loadbalancer - Public IP address allocation done by system public IP pool or public subnet.

   protocols (False, list, None)